Mommy Makeover Risks: What to Look for and How to Reduce Risks

 The main advantage to doing both the breast surgery and abdominal surgery during one mommy makeover session is a significantly reduced recovery time compared with two separate operations.
 Your body is capable of healing two areas simultaneously, so adding a second surgery does not double your recovery time, and for many patients, spending less total time recovering is worth undergoing a longer initial surgical period to have more than one procedure performed.

-That being said, the board-certified surgeons at Austin-Weston aim to keep surgery times under six hours to decrease anesthetic complications like post-op nausea, which in severe cases, requires medication or IV fluids.
+That being said, the surgeons at Austin-Weston aim to keep surgery times under six hours to decrease anesthetic complications like post-op nausea, which in severe cases, requires medication or IV fluids.

 If you are planning to have more than six hours of surgery performed, options include having a two-surgeon team or breaking up your procedures into segments each shorter than six hours.
 Your surgeon will give you an estimate as to the length of the proposed operation and whether another surgeon will be required to stay within the six-hour window.